-Before proceeding to the discussion of the result, the PTS and the PDL clipping technique would be first elaborated.
+Before proceeding to the discussion of the result, the authors would like to elaborate the PTS and the PDL clipping technique.
 As a PAPR reduction technique, PTS is applied directly after the IFFT, while the clipping technique is applied after the PTS technique.
 In short, if one would like to combine these techniques, the sequence will be PTS technique followed by the PDL clipping technique.